Vasanth2801/Intern-Week-2-/README.md

 Features Implemented:
 * A collectable coin prefab with collision detection
 * When the coin is picked up the score will implement in the UI
 * Added the audio and particle system when the coin is picked up

+Bug Fixes:
+* The Singleton pattern is the main hero of today progress i have learned it
+* Even though normally the implemented one is working but singleton makes it very ease to work